Conflict of Interest Policy

 Acknowledgement of Conflict of Interest policy and Disclosure Form

-Upon appointment and annually thereafter, all Trustees and Senior Level Library Staff, shall complete, sign, and submit to Library Human Resources, a completed written acknowledgment of this Conflict of Interest Policy affirming that they have:
+Upon appointment and annually thereafter, all Trustees and Staff, shall complete, sign, and submit to Library Human Resources, a completed written acknowledgment of this Conflict of Interest Policy affirming that they have:

 1. Received a copy of the Policy.